Streeling/java-problems/README.md

 # Java Problems

+In [rev-hibernate-one-to-many](/rev-hibernate-one-to-many) you should add all the necessary annotations and implement existing methods in order for the integration tests to succeed.

 In [inspired-by-jhipster](/inspired-by-jhipster) you should create all ground classes in order integration tests to succeed.
-In [hibernate-one-to-many](/hibernate-one-to-many) you should create all ground classes in order integration tests to succeed.